josefglatz/dotfiles/Documentation/Features.md

 * push the new branch to origin
 * delete the old branch on origin

+##### `git-config-local-alternative-author`

+Usage: `git-config-local-alternative-author` within an git repository.

+This command set the alternative author details (from `$HOME/.extra`) in the current git repository.
+Used for e.g. private/fun projects.

 ### Translation and Languages

 **Shell translation tools**